-□ No. If no, describe what is currently in place and what elements still need to be implemented.
-Click or tap here to enter text.
+[ ] No. If no, describe what is currently in place and what elements still need to be implemented:

-5.7.17 Renewal of the comprehensive background check Renewal of comprehensive background check
+5.7.17 Renewal of the comprehensive background check

 Does the Lead Agency conduct the background check at least every 5 years for all components?